Elon Musk to Trump: You quit Paris, so I quit you

 In April, a startup investor shelled out $400,000 to run ads in the New York Times and the Washington Post urging Musk to "dump Trump."
 It was part of a $1 million bid to persuade the billionaire CEO that he shouldn't work with Trump, given their sharp ideological differences, especially on climate change.

-Until now, Musk had said he thought it was important to put his differences with Trump aside so he could have a seat at the table.
+Until now, Musk had said he thought it was prudent to put his differences with Trump aside so he could have a seat at the table.
 This isn't the first time Musk has publicly opposed the Trump administration.

-Musk adamantly opposed Trump's decision to sign an executive order in January that temporarily banned travel from seven Muslim-majority nations.
+Musk adamantly disagreed with Trump's decision to sign an executive order in January that temporarily banned travel from seven Muslim-majority nations.

 Despite his concerns, Musk decided to remain on the president's business councils -- even as Uber CEO Travis Kalanick departed amid public pressure.